ramiror/spanglish/README.md

 To the teetotum | Jeez!
 Look at me and don't touch me | Fragile, unstable, about to collapse Speaking of Rome | Speaking of the devil
+Nothing passes through | It's alright
+We have it clear | We rock

 ## English -> Spanish